turingschool/backend-curriculum-site/module4/lessons/advanced-js-concepts.md

 The short version is that `this` refers to the context in which a function was invoked in JavaScript.
 Keep in mind that this is different from where it was defined.

+Thankfully, we have a few rules to follow.

+First of all, `this` refers to the global object in all global code.

 ```js
 function logThis() {
   console.log(this)